Tyson Foerster Game Preview: Flyers vs. Oilers

 Foerster Stats vs. the Oilers in 2022-23

-- The Oilers ranked 17th in goals against, giving up 256 total goals (3.1 per game) in NHL play.
+- The Oilers ranked 17th in goals against, allowing 256 total goals (3.1 per game) in NHL action.

 - Their +69 goal differential was second-best in the league.